 Notice How Shame Distances Us from Each Other

 Shame keeps us from being vulnerable.
-It causes us to believe that by revealing what we truly think, what we really believe, what we’ve experienced in the past or are currently experiencing will lead to rejection or ridicule — all the time, every time.
+It causes us to believe that revealing what we truly think, what we really believe, what we’ve experienced in the past or are currently experiencing will lead to rejection or ridicule — all the time, every time.
 As a result, it stops us from sharing our stories and listening to others’ stories.
 It prevents us from showing empathy, often replacing this generous feeling with blame, pity, anger, and fear.

 According to relational-cultural theorist Dr. Linda Hartling, shame commonly sparks these reactions: